MarieCHessler/yoga-and-more/README.md

 ### Existing features

-* **Navigation bar**
+**Navigation bar**
 * The fully responsive navigation bar holds the logo and the menu.
 * The logo links back to the landing page, which is considered best practice.
 In this case it helps the user get back from the Our Classes page.
 * The full menu is featured on the landing page, where it links to the different sections in the page - Home, Classes, About Us and Contact.
 Since internal links cannot be used between pages only Home is featured on the Our Classes page, providing the user with a link back to the landing page.

 ![Navigation bar](assets/images/ym-navigation.webp)

 <br>

-* **Landing page (hero) image**
+**Landing page (hero) image**
 * The top of the landing page includes a hero image, with an animation to catch the user's attention.
 * The image also has text overlay that welcomes the user to the page, and indicates that the studio is taking care of both body and mind.

 ![Hero image with welcoming message](assets/images/ym-hero-welcome.webp)

 <br>

-* **Classes and Times section**
+**Classes and Times section**
 * The Classes and Times section includes the classes and times for yoga, pilates, meditation and private classes, which makes it easy for the user to see what classes are the most suitable.
 * The short descriptions of the different classes are helpful for the user to find out what there is to choose from and what level of experience is needed.
 * The fixed background image enhances feeling of the studio, thanks to the harmonious colors and content.
 * The button shaped link below the text invites the user to take a look at some pictures from the studio and get inspired.

 ![Classes and Times section](assets/images/ym-classes.webp)

 <br>

-* **About Us section**
+**About Us section**
 * The About Us section allows the user to see who is teaching the different classes, and get a bit of background information about the different teachers.
+    * The About Us section allows the user to see who is teaching the different classes, and get a bit of background information about the different teachers.
+* The About Us section allows the user to see who is teaching the different classes, and get a bit of background information about the different teachers.
 * Photos of the teachers help the user become familiar with their faces, and makes it easier to identify them when arriving at the studio.
 The photos also build trust, since the teachers look nice and kind.

 ![About Us section](assets/images/ym-about-us.webp)

 <br>

-* **Contact section**
+**Contact section**
 * The Contact section gives the user excellent opportunities to get in touch with Yoga & More, as it includes a contact form, a phone number, and an address to the studio.
 * In the form it is mandatory for the user to provide first and last name, e-mail address and what he or she is contacting the studio about, so the staff knows who has contacted them and can choose who is best suited to answer the question.
 The message field can be used, but is optional.
 * The background image has a calming effect, due to the balancing stones and the water.
 * At the end of the section the user finds a Google Map, where the studio's location is marked, which makes it easier to find the place and plan the visit.

 ![Contact section](assets/images/ym-contact.webp)

-* **Footer section**
+**Footer section**
 * In the footer the user finds copyright information and links to Yoga & More's social media channels on Instagram, Facebook, Twitter, and YouTube.
 The links open in new tabs to make it easy for the user to navigate without using the back button.
 * The footer encourages the user to connect with Yoga & More on social media, which helps the him or her stay updated and feel included.
 * The section is included in all pages

 ![Footer section](assets/images/ym-footer.webp)

 <br>

-* **Our Classes page**
+**Our Classes page**
 * The Our Classes page shows pictures of teachers and classes in the studio, to give the user a feeling for the place.
 * This page is a great way for the user to get a feel for the place and a good view of what the different classes look like.
 * The logo and the Home menu item at the top provide the user with two easy ways to get back to the landing page.

 ![Our Classes pictures](assets/images/ym-our-classes.webp)